ishitadatta/Studee/README.md

 ## Basic Features

 ### Vaccination Tracker
- 1. Upload vaccination certificate
- 2. Credits allotted to students who have uploaded vaccination certificate
- 3. Student can select option for offline/online class (form)
- 4. Display notice for partially vaccinated students on dashboard
  1. Student can select option for offline/online class
  2. Student can select vaccination status (not vaccinated/ partially vaccinated/ fully vaccinated)
  3. If vaccinated, student must upload latest vaccination certificate
  4. Display notice for students on dashboard to update vaccination status not done
  5. Teacher will receive list of all student preferences

 ### Submission
  1. Teacher can create a new assignment(assignment title, assignment detail, assignment course, marks, submission due date)
- 2. Students can view assignments
+ 2. Students can view assignments if the student is enrolled in the course
  3. Student assignment submission form - to upload assignment document
  4. Teacher can view assignment submissions
  5. Teacher can download each assignment